pwFoo/unflex/README.md

 # unflex

-An even simpler responsive CSS grid.
+An even simpler, responsive CSS grid.

 ## What's this?